UNIVERSITY OF WISCONSIN River Falls

 2) Please review course sequence for HPE.

 3) Meet with certification officer on Campus to review general education requirements and request an evaluation of transcripts.
-ALL Health and Physical Education methods courses need to be taken in the UWRF HPE program.
+ALL Health and Physical Education methods AND techniques courses need to be taken in the UWRF HPE program.

 4) Pass the Praxis I exam or meet the requirements for ACT of 23 composite score.
 No section score lower than a 20.

 5) Interview with HPE Faculty and decision will be made on admittance.